Dr H Shercliff, Dr C Barlow and Dr G McShane

 - Understand the processes and issues in the manufacture of powder metallurgy and ceramic products.

 - Understand the importance of surface treatments and joining technologies, and know the main factors to consider in process selection.

-- Be able to apply their knowledge of materials processing, microstructure evolution, and the mechanisms of material degradation to analyse failures and to improve product design.
+- Be able to apply their knowledge of materials processing, microstructure evolution, and the mechanisms of material degradation to analyse and predict failures and to improve product design.

 Introduction (1L, Dr H Shercliff)

 - Coupled problems in design and manufacturing: the interaction between material, process and design parameters.